greg-raven/Uncommon-Sense/_drafts/all.md

 We have stricken the shackles from 4,000,000 human beings and brought all labourers to a common level, but not so much by the elevation of former slaves as by reducing the whole working population, white and black, to a condition of serfdom.
 While boasting of our noble deeds, we are careful to conceal the ugly fact that by our iniquitous money system we have manipulated a system of oppression which, though more refined, is no less cruel than the old system of chattel slavery.
 Horace Greeley

-The oppression of any people for opinion’s sake has rarely had any other effect than to fix those opinions deeper, and render them more important.
+The oppression of any people for opinion's sake has rarely had any other effect than to fix those opinions deeper, and render them more important.
 Hosea Ballou

 Freedom to publish means freedom for all and not for some.
 Freedom to publish is guaranteed by the constitution but freedom to continue to prevent others from publishing is not.
 Hugo L. Black

 The Press was protected so that it could bare the secrets of the government and inform the people.
 Only a free and unrestrained press can effectively expose deception in government.
 And paramount among the responsibilities of a free press is the duty to prevent any part of the government from deceiving the people.
 Hugo L. Black

 Ever since Croesus, the first millionaire, invented gold coins, money has depreciated.
 And the face of the coin has been debased as fast as its value.
 First the faces of gods were on the coins.
 Then the faces of kings.
 Then of presidents.
-Now there’s no face at all.
-Today it’s only paper, with a picture of a public building and the signature of a cashier.
+Now there's no face at all.
+Today it's only paper, with a picture of a public building and the signature of a cashier.
 Muck!
 The miracle is that you can still buy things with it.
 Ian Fleming

-Liberty is the possibility of doubting, the possibility of making a mistake, the possibility of searching and experimenting, the possibility of saying “No” to any authority — literary, artistic, philosophic, religious, social and even political.
+Liberty is the possibility of doubting, the possibility of making a mistake, the possibility of searching and experimenting, the possibility of saying 'No' to any authority --- literary, artistic, philosophic, religious, social and even political.
 Ignazio Silone

 The work of the individual still remains the spark that moves mankind forward.
 Igor Sikorsky